Server-Side Tracking for Agencies: The 2026 Guide

 - Three new US state privacy laws took effect in January 2026 alone

-- Safari and Firefox have blocked third-party cookies entirely for years; Chrome’s deprecation is imminent
+- Safari and Firefox have blocked third-party cookies entirely for years, and Chrome’s deprecation is imminent

 The result?
 Client-side tracking now misses 20-40% of conversions depending on your client’s audience demographics.
 For a client spending $50,000/month on ads, that’s $10,000-$20,000 in conversions that simply don’t appear in reports.